harquail/portfolio-wintersmith/contents/portfolio/qa-rig/index.md

 tags: web, dev
 ---

 Although it started as a simple tool to generate a test page, this grew into a full tool for developing and testing our ad products.
-The QA infrastructure can change the source the main components of our front-end product (for example, using a locally-built ad server or ad template).
+The QA infrastructure can change the main components of our front-end product (for example, use a locally-built ad server or ad template).

 - 1) The main page generates a page with url parameters from available options
 - 2) When our Javascript loads, it reads these parameters to override behavior